 Catherine Stansbury is Co-founder and Director of GIACC.
 She has a Masters degree from Oxford University, and is a lawyer qualified in both England and Hong Kong.
 She practised as a lawyer from 1982 to 2002, including with Linklaters in London and Hogan Lovells in Hong Kong, specialising in construction and commercial litigation.
 She was involved in numerous major construction projects in China, Hong Kong, Singapore, Malaysia, Thailand and Sri Lanka (including airport, road, bridge, power station, industrial, commercial and residential projects).
-Since 2003, she has been developing and promoting anti-corruption measures for the construction sector.
+Since 2003, she has been developing and promoting anti-corruption measures for the infrastructure sector.
 She is co-author of various anti-corruption tools including the GIACC Resource Centre, Project Anti-Corruption System (PACS), Anti-Corruption Training Manual, and Anti-Corruption Code.
 She has worked on anti-corruption projects with the private and public sectors in several countries.
 She was from 2006 to 2008 Project Director – Anti-Corruption Systems for Transparency International (UK).
 She received an award as one of the “Top 25 Newsmakers for 2007” from the “Engineering News-Record” for her work in preventing corruption in the international construction industry.